 The back of the book describes Cynthia Rylant’s The Van Gogh Cafe as being about a place where anything can happen.
 The stories in The Van Gogh Cafe are all about magic, but not magic of a very supernatural kind.
-The unusual events in the stories are more unexpected, or maybe serendipitous, than any spooky kind of magic.
+The unusual events in the stories are unexpected, or maybe serendipitous, not spooky.

 Although the book itself is short, each chapter can also be read as an individual story, which makes it a versatile teaching tool.
 To give you an idea of what the book is about, here are brief descriptions of two of the chapters.